Sustainable Building Consulting: Evolution's New Amsterdam Office

-Summary: Evolution has opened an office in Amsterdam, with a UK office to follow, to provide energy management, engineering, and sustainability consulting and implementation services.
+Evolution has opened an office in Amsterdam, with a UK office to follow, to provide energy management, engineering, and sustainability consulting and implementation services.

 The Evolution Sustainability Group Team

-The buildings and construction sector contribute 37% of global greenhouse gas emissions.
+The buildings and construction sector contributes 37% of global greenhouse gas emissions.
 As the world works to meet the sustainability targets set out by international climate agreements, many jurisdictions are updating their building regulations to reflect this endeavor.
 These regulations include the European Union’s revised Energy Performance of Buildings Directive (EPBD), which supports the introduction of Minimum Energy Performance Standards for non-residential buildings and the phase-out of building heating powered by fossil fuels, among other climate initiatives.
 Meanwhile, the UK’s Building Safety Act outlines changes to areas such as water and energy efficiency, building accessibility, and fire safety.

 Seeing the surge in the demand for sustainable buildings caused by changing standards, Evolution Sustainability Group (Evolution), a full-service energy management, engineering, and sustainability consulting firm, has opened an office in Amsterdam.
 This timely move expands the US-headquartered company’s services into the European Union, which is a single market that covers 27 countries.
 The new office is headed by Guillermo Dekker, Managing Director for EU.